minfanzhang/game-simulation/README.md

 ## Instructions to run the project

-Open the game_simulation.html using any common explorer (Google Chrome, FireFox, etc).
+Open the game_simulation.html using any common explorer (Google Chrome, Firefox, etc).

 Then you will see a simulation panel with the following functions: